salads

 Let garlic and tofu stand in oil 1 hour; discard garlic (if desired).
 Mix oil, lemon juice, salt in salad bowl.
 Add spinach and toss until leaves are well coated.
 Sprinkle with tofu and bacon; toss.

-Categories: challenges, lunch, nut-free, recipes, salads, vegan, vegan mofo, vegetables | Tags: , , , | 4 Comments
+Categories: challenges, lunch, nut-free, recipes, salads, vegan, vegan mofo, vegan mofo 2012, vegetables | Tags: , , , | 4 Comments

 Vegan Mofo #2: Bright Bean Salad